Owlman

-In Cornish folklore, the Owlman (Kowanden), sometimes referred to as the Cornish Owlman or the Owlman of Mawnan, is an owl-like humanoid creature said to have been seen in 1976 in the village of Mawnan, Cornwall, UK.
-Reported sightings of it flying above the church tower have led some to believe the creature may have been a barn owl, a species that commonly nests in such places.
+In Cornish folklore, the Owlman (Kowanden), also known as the Cornish Owlman or Owlman of Mawnan, is an owl-like humanoid creature reportedly sighted in 1976 in the village of Mawnan, Cornwall, United Kingdom.
+The reported sightings of the creature flying above the local church tower have been interpreted by some as misidentifications of a barn owl, a species known to nest in churches and similar structures.

 History

-The story originated when Tony "Doc" Shiels, who had been involved in a series of 'monster-raising' exploits in 1976, claimed to have investigated a report of two young girls on holiday in Mawnan who saw a large winged creature hovering above the tower of St Mawnan and St Stephen's Church, Mawnan on 17 April 1976.
-According to most versions of the story, the girls, identified as June and Vicky Melling, were so frightened by the sight of a large "feathered bird-man" that their father Don immediately cut short their family holiday after hearing their tale.
-According to Shiels, one of the girls provided him with a drawing of the creature, which he dubbed "Owlman".
+The story originated with Tony "Doc" Shiels, who had been involved in a series of "monster-raising" exploits in 1976.
+Shiels claimed to have investigated a report of two young girls on holiday in Mawnan who allegedly saw a large winged creature hovering above the tower of St Mawnan and St Stephen's Church, Mawnan on 17 April 1976.
+According to most versions of the story, the girls, identified as June and Vicky Melling, were reportedly frightened by their encounter with a large "feathered bird-man", prompting their father to cut short the family holiday after hearing their account.
+Shiels later reported that one of the girls provided him with a drawing of the creature, which he subsequently dubbed the "Owlman".

-The story was subsequently related in a pamphlet entitled Morgawr: The Monster of Falmouth Bay by Anthony Mawnan-Peller, which circulated throughout Cornwall in 1976.
-According to Shiels, "Owlman" was reported again on 3 July by two 14-year-old girls identified as Sally Chapman and Barbara Perry, who were aware of the "Owlman" tale.
-According to the story, the two girls were camping when they were confronted by "a big owl with pointed ears, as big as a man" with glowing eyes and black, pincer-like claws.
+The story was subsequently recounted in a pamphlet entitled Morgawr: The Monster of Falmouth Bay, written by Anthony Mawnan-Peller and circulated throughout Cornwall in 1976.
+According to Shiels, the Owlman was reportedly encountered again on 3 July by two 14-year-old girls, Sally Chapman and Barbara Perry, who were already familiar with the story.
+The account states that the two girls were camping when they encountered a creature described as a "big owl with pointed ears, as big as a man", with glowing eyes and black, pincer-like claws.

-Sporadic claims of "Owlman" sightings in the vicinity of the church circulated in 1978, 1979, 1989, and 1995, and according to legend, a "loud, owl-like sound" could be heard at night in the Mullion church yard during the year 2000.
+Sporadic reports of the Owlman sightings in the vicinity of the church were recorded in 1978, 1979, 1989, and 1995.
+Local legend also holds that a "loud, owl-like sound" was heard at night in the Mullion churchyard in 2000.